 Dr. Nicolle married Margaret Gertrude Callaghan on the 20th of October, 1906 in Toronto.
-She was born on the 4th of September, 1881 in Campbellford, the daughter of Thomas Callaghan and the former Mary J. Flaherty.
-Her father was a lumberman and she was the 3rd of 4 children.
-Her siblings were; Mary, Dennis and Thomas.
+Mrs. Nicolle was born on the 4th of September, 1881 in Campbellford.
+She was the 3rd of 5 children born to Thomas Callaghan and the former Mary J. Flaherty.
+Her father was a lumberman and her siblings were; Mary Ann Callaghan, Dennis Callaghan, Thomas Callaghan and Nellie Callaghan (she died of tuberculosis at the sanitarium in Orillia, Ontario on the 12 of June, 1902.
+She was 17 years old).

 Dr. and Mrs. Nicolle had 3 children.
 Their daughter Margaret Mary Nicolle was born on the 19th of August, 1907 in Dunchurch, Ontario (near Parry Sound).
 Their son John Thomas Nicolle was born on the 10th of September, 1908 in Hastings, Ontario (near Coburg).
 Another son, Basil Callaghan Nicolle was born on the 22nd of September, 1910 in Alliston, Ontario.

 On the 16th of May, 1916, during World War I, Dr. Nicolle enlisted in the Canadian Armed Services with the rank of Captain.
 Dr. Nicolle served in France, close to the front lines.
 An article appeared in the Chatham Daily News on the 12th of December, 1916, reporting that Dr. Nicolle was recovering from “trench fever” at King’s College Hospital in England.
-He was sent home to Chatham to convalesce in 1917.
+In that same article it mentioned that Mrs. Nicolle and their children were residing in Chatham.
+Dr. Nicolle was sent home to Chatham to convalesce in 1917.
 The Chatham Daily Planet announced in an edition dated the 21st of November of 1917, that Dr. Nicolle was resuming his medical practice, in “general surgery, x-ray for surgical and medical purposes”.
-It is not known how long he stayed in Chatham, but he was regarded as highly skilled.
+Dr. Nicolle sold his medical practice to Dr. Stanislau “Stanley” Brisson in May of 1918.
+It is believed that Dr. Nicolle moved to Regina, Saskatchewan with his family at that time.

 In 1942, Dr. Nicolle enlisted in World War II for the United States Army.
 At the time of his registration he resided at 820 Leland Ave., in Chicago and his son Basil was his next of kin.